wsiff/project6120/README.md

 ```shell
 cp config_template.py config.py
 ```
 This command creates a copy of the config_template.py file and renames it to config.py.
+After this replace the URL with your OpenAppSec playground's URL, make sure the model is uploaded through their dashboard.

 ### 2. Run the Tool
 Execute the main runner file by running the following command: